Real moduli space of stable rational curves revised: Rational homotopy type of

-We proved in Theorem~\ref{thm::H:Graphsodd} that the operad of oriented odd graphs $\Graphs_d^{\orient,\odd}$ is a model of the Hopf operad $\TwoPois_d$.
-One of the main features of this model is that the space of $n$-ary operations $\Graphs_d^{\orient,\odd}(n)$ is the free commutative algebra whose generators spanned by internally connected odd graphs.
-I.e. the graphs that remains to be connected after deleting all external vertices.
-We use the notation $\ICG^{\orient,\odd}_d$ for the $\LL_\infty$ algebra spanned by these graphs following the notations invented in~\cite{Severa_Willwacher} for the case of the operad of $\Graphs$.
-This space is endowed with the edge contracting differential and the $\LL_\infty$-structure that can be read of the isomorphism between the space of all possible graphs and the Chevalley-Eilenberg complex of internally connected graphs
+We proved in Theorem~\ref{thm::H:Graphsodd} that the operad of oriented odd graphs $\Graphs_{d+1}^{\orient,\odd}$ is a dg-model of the Hopf operad $\TwoPois_d$.
+Recall that $\Graphs_{d+1}^{\orient,\odd}$ is spanned by oriented graphs, such that each internal vertex is at least trivalent, there are no directed cycles, each external vertices have only incoming edges and moreover each internal vertex has odd number of outgoing edges.
+One of the main features of this model is that the space of $n$-ary operations $\Graphs_{d+1}^{\orient,\odd}(n)$ is the cofree cocommutative coalgebra whose cogenerators are spanned by internally connected odd graphs.
+I.e. the cogenerators correspond to the set of graphs that remains to be connected after deleting all external vertices.
+We call this $\LL_\infty$-algebra "\emph{internally connected odd graphs}" and denote it by $\ICG^{\orient,\odd}_{d+1}$ following the notation of~\cite{Severa_Willwacher} for the case of the operad of $\Graphs_{d+1}$.
+This space is endowed with the vertex splitting differential and the $\LL_\infty$-structure that can be read of the isomorphism between the space of all possible graphs and the Chevalley-Eilenberg complex of internally connected graphs

-The part of the vertex-splitting differential that decreases the number of internally connected components remembers the desired $\LL_\infty$ structure.
+The part of the vertex-splitting differential that decreases the number of internally connected components remembers the desired $\LL_\infty$-structure.
 The latter may happen only while splitting an external vertex.

 In this section we compute the homology of the $\LL_{\infty}$-algebra $\ICG^{\orient,\odd}_{d+1}(n)$ for all $n$.
-In particular, we show that the cohomology of these $\LL_{\infty}$-algebras are quadratic Koszul Lie algebras, which assemble into a model of $\TwoPois_d$ in the category of Lie algebras.

-The quadratic Lie algebra dual to $\TwoPois_d(n)$ has the following presentation in terms of generators and relations:
+In particular, we show that the cohomology of these $\LL_{\infty}$-algebras are quadratic Koszul Lie algebras, which assemble into a model of $\TwoPois_d$ in the category of Lie algebras. \begin{lemma} The quadratic dual Lie algebra to the commutative algebra $(\TwoPois_{d}(n))^{\dual}$ admits the following presentation:

-that generalizes the presentation found in~\cite{Etingof_Rains} for the quadratic Lie algebra dual to the quadratic algebra $H^{\udot}(\MonR{n+1})$.
-We denote this Lie algebra by $\todd$ as an odd version of the Drinfeld-Kohno Lie algebra:\footnote{The lower index $d$ corresponds to the dimension of the unit ball in the little $d$-discs operad $E_d\simeq\FM_d$.
-The classical Drinfeld-Kohno Lie algebra corresponds to the case $d=2$ when $E_2(n)$ is an aspherical space with $\tkd_2(n)$ equals the Malcev completion of the pure braid group.}